 Why Attribution Modelling helps in increasing Customer Life Time Value?

 The attribution models tell us the weight of specific touch points in the customer journey (For example Last Click, First Click, Weighted Average, etc).
 Accordingly, marketers like us can plan:

 - Prioritize the digital channels while budget allocation.
 For example – Investing on Google Adwords (as first click interaction) vs investing on emailers/remarketing/retargeting (touchpoints during journey etc).

 - Attribution model can also help in segmenting different user segments and planning different models around each segment.
-So that we can get best from each segment.
+So that we can get the best from each segment.

 - Prioritize or focus the sales/services efforts on product/customer segments which are highly like to convert.

-In short, attribution models can channelize your spends in right direction and improve the conversion costs and hence the gross margins.
+In short, attribution models can channelize your spends in the right direction and improve the conversion costs and hence the gross margins.

-I believe there will be lot many other aspects which you would also have experienced while working upon your Customers Life Time Value.
+I believe there will be a lot many other aspects which you would also have experienced while working upon your Customers Life Time Value.
 Please contribute your thoughts and I will try to accommodate them in the article with due credits.